 Unfortunately, it often goes undetected until it is too late.
 This cancer is seldom caught early because the signs and symptoms often do not appear until the disease is advanced.

-This blog post will discuss the benefits of joining a pancreatic cancer support group and provide a list of resources for finding one that meets your needs.
+This blog post will discuss the benefits of joining pancreatic cancer support groups and provide a list of resources for finding one that meets your needs.

 Pancreatic cancer is distressing and frightening for patients and their loved ones.
 But you are not alone.
 It might be beneficial to talk to someone who has gone through a similar experience.

 Support groups are a great way for those diagnosed with pancreatic cancer, no matter where they are in their treatment journey and their loved ones, to connect.